aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/replace-fields/_index.md

 ## Convert Certain Field Types in Specific Document Parts

-Since the **ConvertFieldsToStaticText** method accepts two parameters – the [CompositeNode](https://reference.aspose.com/words/python-net/aspose.words/compositenode/) ptoperties and the [FieldType](https://reference.aspose.com/words/python-net/aspose.words.fields/fieldtype/) enumeration, it is possible to pass any composite node to this method.
+Since the **ConvertFieldsToStaticText** method accepts two parameters – the [CompositeNode](https://reference.aspose.com/words/python-net/aspose.words/compositenode/) properties and the [FieldType](https://reference.aspose.com/words/python-net/aspose.words.fields/fieldtype/) enumeration, it is possible to pass any composite node to this method.
 This allows fields to be converted to static text only in specific parts of the document.

 For example, you can pass a [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) object and convert fields of the specified type from the entire document to static text, or you can pass a [Body](https://reference.aspose.com/words/python-net/aspose.words/body/) object of a section and only convert the fields found in that body.